urhnh/ctfwriteup-skr/Reverse Engineering/Ular Challenge 1/readme.md

 - len(p[1:])=8 so, p[8]='F'

-Will get the passcode 'D340-B33F'
+Will get the passcode 'D34D-B33F'

-(if you need further explanation, can try chatgpt. really helps!)
+(if you need further explanation on operations, can try chatgpt. really helps!)